realm/realm-js/contrib/building.md

 ```

 In order to improve the accuracy of `git blame` locally by ignoring commits in which the code was reformatted by an automated tool, run the following from inside the repository:

 ```sh
 git config blame.ignoreRevsFile .gitignore-revs
 ```

 ### Cloning the repository on Windows

-On Windows the RealmJS repo should be cloned with symlinks enabled:
+On Windows the Realm JS repo should be cloned with symlinks enabled:

 ```cmd
 # run in elevated command prompt